Before filing your return, review it to make sure it is correct and complete. The following checklist may help you to avoid common errors:

 - Do you have a Form W-2 (PDF) from each of your employers and did you attach Copy B of each Form W-2 to your return?
 If you have more than one job, combine the wages and withholdings from all Form W-2s you receive and report those amounts on one return.

-- Did you attach each Form 1099-R (PDF) that shows federal tax was withheld?
+- Did you attach each Form 1099-R (PDF) that shows federal tax withholding?

 - Did you attach all other necessary schedules and forms in sequence number order as shown in the upper right-hand corner?

-- Did you use the correct mailing address from your tax form instructions?
+- If you filed a paper return, did you use the correct mailing address from your tax form instructions?

-- Did you use a postage stamp on the envelope?
+- Did you use the correct postage on the envelope?

-- If you owe tax, did you enclose a check or money order made payable to the "United States Treasury" with the return and include your name, address, social security number, daytime telephone number, tax form, and tax year on the payment?
+- If you owe tax, did you enclose a check or money order made payable to the "United States Treasury" with your return and include your name, address, Social Security number, daytime telephone number, tax form, and tax year on the payment?
 For additional information, refer to Topic 158.

-- If you are due a refund and requested direct deposit, did you check your financial institution's routing and account numbers?
+- If you are due a refund and requested direct deposit, did you double-check your routing and account numbers for your financial institution?

-- Did you make a copy of the signed return and all schedules for your records?
+- Did you make a copy of the signed return and all schedules for your own records?

-It is important that you review your entire return because any errors may delay the processing of your return.
+It is important that you review your entire return, even if you have someone else prepare it, because any errors may delay the processing of your return.